-- 1. True or False.
-When operating floating cranes you must start swinging or rotating quickly and stop abruptly.
+- 12.Select the best answer.
+True or False: When operating floating cranes, you must start swinging or rotating quickly and stop abruptly.

+- A. True

+- B. False

+13. Select the best answer.
+Lifting heavy loads with floating cranes will cause the barge to-

+- A. Drift

+- B. List

+- C. Rotate

+- D. Sink

+- E. Skew

+- 14. Select the best answer.
+True or False: Portal crane operators shall stop crane travel if materials or vehicles are inside crane clearance lines.

-- a.
-True
+- A. True

-- b.
-False
+- B. False

-2. Select the best answer to fill in the blank.
-Lifting heavy loads with floating cranes will cause the barge to a.
-Drift b.
-List c.
-Rotate d.
-Skew e.
-Sink 3.
-True or False.
-Portal crane operators shall stop crane travel if materials or vehicles are inside crane clearance lines. a.
-True b.
-False 4.
-Select the best answer to fill in the blank.
-When making heavy lifts with locomotive cranes, the use of tilt-blocks or bed-wedges will increase stability. a.
-Over the side b.
-On outriggers c.
-Over the end d.
-On rubber 5.
-Select the best answer to fill in the blank.
-Failure to disengage tilt-blocks or bed-wedges for locomotive crane travel may result in a.
-Loss of stability b.
-Overloading the crane c.
-Derailing the crane d.
-Overheating brakes 6.
-Select the best answer.
-Which of the following is a mode of operation for a typical OET or gantry crane? a.
-Luff b.
-Hoist c.
-Skew 7.
-Select the best answer.
-Which of the following is a mode of operation for a typical OET or gantry crane? a.
-Luff b.
-Trolley c.
-Swing 8.
-Select the best answer.
-Which of the following is a mode of operation for a typical OET or gantry crane? a.
-Bridge b.
-Extend c.
-Rotate
+- 15. Select the best answer to fill in the blank.
+When making heavy lifts with locomotive cranes, the use of tilt-blocks or bed-wedges will increase stability.

+- A. On outriggers

+- B. On rubber

+- C. Over the end

+- D. Over the side

+- 16. Select the best answer.
+Failure to disengage tilt-blocks or bed-wedges for locomotive crane travel may result in-

+- A. Derailing the crane

+- B. Loss of stability

+- C. Overheating brakes

+- D. Overloading the crane

+- 17.Select the best answer.
+Which of the following is a mode of operation for a typical OET or gantry crane?

+- A. Hoist

+- B. Luff

+- C. Skew

+- 18.Select the best answer.
+Which of the following is a mode of operation for a typical OET or gantry crane?

+- A. Hoist

+- B. Luff

+- C. Swing

+- 19. Select the best answer.
+Which of the following is a mode of operation for a typical OET or gantry crane?

+- A. Bridge

+- B. Extend

+- C. Rotate